Skip links

 Stress

-Stress is, without a doubt, the most common signs of addiction relapse.
-In fact, a lot of people get into addiction in the first place because they tried to cope with stress the wrong way.
+Stress is, without a doubt, the most common sign of addiction relapse.
+In fact, a lot of people get into addiction in the first place because they try to cope with stress the wrong way.
 Therefore, try your best to avoid stressful situations if you want to protect your addiction recovery.
-Addiction treatment experts associate stress in recovering addicts to increased cravings and urges for substance.
+Addiction treatment experts associate stress in recovering addicts with increased cravings and urges for substances.
 So, we recommend that you stay away from people or situations that are stressful.

 People or places that remind you of your addiction

 Memories can be quite powerful, particularly those that connect you to your past addictive behaviour.
 This means that people or places that remind you of your addiction are potential relapse triggers.
-As much as possible, you should avoid people that were participants in your addictive behaviour.
-It does not matter whether they still use or not.
-Furthermore, it will also help if you also stayed away from places where you satisfied your addictive impulses.
+As much as possible, you should avoid people who were participants in your addictive behaviour.
+It does not matter whether they still use it or not.
+Furthermore, it will also help if you stay away from places where you satisfy your addictive impulses.

 It is necessary to avoid spiking the memories of your addictive past.
 Otherwise, you may bring up impulses to use or drink that will have otherwise stayed dormant.
 So, if you want to know how to avoid relapse, start distancing yourself from people or places that remind you of addiction.
 Also, if something or someone reminds you of your addiction, you should be prepared to deal with such situations.
 An excellent strategy is to carry out a healthy activity such as a jog, or dinner with a sponsor.